-We are effectively utilizing Daiichi Sankyo’s resources to contribute to the resolution of social issues related to health and medicine, such as global health issues in developing countries and limited access to medicine for difficult to treat and rare diseases in developed countries.
+The Daiichi Sankyo Group is effectively utilizing Internal and external resources to contribute to the resolution of social issues related to health and medicine, such as global health issues in developing countries and limited access to medicine for difficult to treat and rare diseases in developed countries.

 - Basic Policy

 - Continuation of Mobile Healthcare Field Clinic Services in Tanzania

 - Participation in the Global Health Innovative Technology Fund

 - Initiatives Targeting Rare Diseases

 - Daiichi Sankyo Open Care Program (United States)

 The member states of the United Nations have adopted 17 Sustainable Development Goals (SDGs) in relation to issues needing to be addressed on a global scale.
 Of these “Goal 3: Ensure healthy lives and promote well-being for all at all ages,” is particularly applicable to the healthcare field.

 With the aim of contributing to the accomplishment of this goal, the Daiichi Sankyo Group is advancing in-house development and partnering with external research institutions in order to create new pharmaceuticals and improve access to healthcare in developing countries.

 In April 2017, the Global Health Team was established within the CSR Department in order to clarify the directives for the Group’s global health initiatives under the 5-year business plan.
 With this new team in place, we will position the issues seen in regard to R&D, pharmaceutical technology, supply chain, marketing & sales, quality & safety management, medical affairs, and other areas of operation as tasks to be addressed throughout our entire business in order to promote global health initiatives in an integrated manner with our business.